khushn/shakesearch/README.md

 ## Future work - enhancements that can be done

-1. Indexing could be store in some persistent storage e.g. Solr or equivalent, if data gets big.
+1. Indexing could be stored in some persistent storage e.g. Solr or equivalent, if data gets big.
 May not be an issue here.
 2. Parsing and indexing of Acts in a play, to provide back info on which Act a given search query belongs to
 3. Also perhaps thing like which character says a given query. e.g. if its a quoted text from Antonio
 4. Remove more clutter from the search results.
 The returned para get too big often.
 Take a suitable subset